 We tell clients what we really think.
 We also tell them if we don’t think we’re a good fit for them.

 Recently, I was planning a leadership development project with the MD of a long-standing, successful organisation in financial services.

 When he told me they pride themselves on being ‘non-corporate’, I knew I was in the right place.

 We stand out because of who we are and what we do, not because of who we think you want us to be.

 Being corporate goes against our purpose, our ‘why’.

 There are business suits in my wardrobe, but I rarely wear them.
 I also don’t wear heels because I don’t like them.
 Or make-up.
 Or dye my hair.

-Not one of these things gives me joy, and I’m fortunate to have choices.
+Not one of these things gives me joy.
+I’m fortunate to have a choice.